Liquid-Filled or Dry?

-We performed a small experiment to see if typical working temperatures had a practical impact on the accuracy of an unvented gauge.
+We performed an experiment to see if typical working temperatures had a practical impact on the accuracy of an unvented gauge.
 We suspended an unvented, liquid-filled gauge upright in a water bath at approximately 15˚C, 30˚C or 45˚C (59˚F, 83˚F or 113˚F) until it equilibrated.
 The high temperature may seem unreasonable, but gauges left in trucks on summer days get far hotter.

 The gauge was quickly removed and placed in a manometer (Ametek T-975) where it was subjected to pressures of 15, 30 and 45 psi (1 bar, 2 bar and 3.1 bar) and readings recorded.
 This was repeated five times.
 We then vented the gauge and repeated the process.

 At first, there appeared to be very little difference in average accuracy of vented and unvented gauges.
 Accuracy refers to the closeness of a measured value to a standard or known value.
 Perhaps there was some small increase in the pressure reported by an unvented gauge, but very little practical difference.

 However, when we look at variability we get a different picture.
 Variability is a measure of precision, which refers to the closeness of measurements to one another.
 The graphs show that an unvented gauge has greater variability (less precision) at lower temperatures and lower pressures.